 - 7.2 An Inclusive Environment which requires all new development in London to achieve the highest standards of accessible and inclusive design

-- A number of other policies on the design of the public realm, car parking facilities, the walking and pedestrian environment, accessible sports facilities, access to arts and culture, and social infrastructure.
+- A number of other policies on the design of the public realm, car parking facilities, the walking and pedestrian environment, accessible sports facilities, access to arts and culture, and the historic environment.

-Advice on accessible hotel bedrooms will be included in the Town Centres SPG to be published in 2012.
+Advice on accessible hotel bedrooms and town centre Shopmobility Schemes are also included in the draft Town Centres SPG published in 2013.

 Accessible Hotels in London (April 2010)